-I realize that studying the plumbing of a stock index makes for less-thancaptivating reading.
-So let me cut to the chase: in simple terms, the S&P 500 tracks the total market capitalization of the 500 largest US firms.
+In simple terms, the S&P 500 tracks the total market capitalization of the 500 largest US firms.
 For the math averse, you can take this fact and skip to Figure 5.
 But for the equation lovers, here are the details.

-The S&P 500 tracks the average stock price of five hundred of the largest US companies.5 Importantly, S&P weights the average according to each company's size, measured in terms of outstanding shares.
+The S&P 500 tracks the average stock price of five hundred of the largest US companies.
+Importantly, S&P weights the average according to each company's size, measured in terms of outstanding shares.
 Here's the math.
-Let P_i be the stock price of company i.
-And let Q_i be the number of outstanding shares in this company.
+Let $P_i$ be the stock price of company i.
+And let $Q_i$ be the number of outstanding shares in this company.
 Summing over all 500 companies, the S&P 500 is then:

-$$\text{SP500} \propto \sum{i} P_i \times Q_i$$
+$$SP500 \propto \sum{i} P_i \times Q_i$$